 Large front claws are found only on cold weather lobsters, and the most popular cold water lobsters are harvested in Maine or New Hampshire.

 a) Consistent temperature.
-Per Lobster Doc, the best shipping temperature for live Maine lobster is between 32 and 40 degrees Fahrenheit / 0 to 4 degrees Celsius.
+The best shipping temperature for live Maine lobster is between 32 and 40 degrees Fahrenheit / 0 to 4 degrees Celsius.

 While a trusted fishmonger may be able to guarantee that on the coast, lobster in Kansas City or Omaha will probably have been subjected to larger temperature variations.